West Marin Community

 The Círculo de Esperanza Latina (CEL)/Latinx Circle of Hope is a new committee of Latinx leaders who have lived/worked in West Marin for decades.

-Círculo de Esperanza Latina members: Ámate Pérez, Carlos and Rebecca Porrata, Elvira Xaxni, Jasmine Bravo, Jorge Martinez, Maria Niggel, Socorro Romo, Valeria Brabata
+Círculo de Esperanza Latina members: Ámate Pérez, Rebecca Porrata, Elvira Xaxni, Jasmine Bravo, Jorge Martinez, and Maria Niggel

 What’s going on in our community?